 The unexpected death of a loved one is a difficult burden to bear for the family and friends that are left behind.
 It becomes even heavier if that death could have been avoided.
-If it turns out that the death of a person could have been avoided because it was caused by the negligence of another person or party, then a wrongful death suit can be filed.
-Wrongful death may seem like a strange term, after all, you may think that any death not caused by illness or natural causes would be considered wrongful.
+If it turns out that the death of a person could have been avoided because it was caused by the negligence of another person or party, then a wrongful death suit can be filed by an experienced New York wrongful death lawyer from our firm.

 There is nothing that anyone can do to relieve the survivors of the emotional burden, but we at the Harrison Law Group can help to ease the financial burden of your loss.
 That is because we have wrongful death attorneys with over forty combined years of experience who have been helping Long Island residents with their wrongful death cases for over two decades.

-What Is a Wrongful Death?
+What is Wrongful Death?

 For one thing, the standard of proof is lower in a wrongful death case than it is in a criminal case.
 Another difference is that the criminal case is all about punitive measures for the perpetrator, meaning that it is about meting out punishment for the death that they caused.
 A wrongful death case is about receiving monetary remuneration, rather than dispensing a prison sentence to the guilty party.
 In other words, a wrongful death case is about addressing the economic and non-economic damages caused by the wrongful death.

 Types of Damages in New York Wrongful Death Cases

 There are three types of wrongful death damages that can be awarded to survivors of a wrongful death victim.
 These are economic, non-economic, and punitive damages.

 Economic damages mainly involve the potential contributions the victim would have made to the survivors had they lived a full life.
 This also includes the financial burden the injury and subsequent death of the deceased imposed on the family.

 The victim’s expected benefits such as pension and medical coverage